What is an Invoice — The Complete Guide

 What Is an Invoice? ↩

-An invoice is what you should send to a client after fulfilling a service or delivering a product.
-Invoices lay out how much the client needs to pay and how they should do so.
+So, what is an invoice?
+An invoice is a document that you should send to a client after delivering a product or service to them.
+Invoices lay out how much the client needs to pay for the goods or services they have received, and how they should do so.

-It is important to remember that invoices are not bills or receipts; they are payment requests.
+It is important to remember that invoices are not bills or receipts; they are payment requests for services rendered.
 Whereas bills imply immediate payment action, invoices advise clients on when and how to pay.
 Additionally, clients receive receipts after they pay: invoices request payment, so they cannot serve as receipts.

 How Can Writing Invoices Improve Your Business? ↩

-Administering professional invoices to your clients can help you get paid faster.
-With timely invoicing you can avoid late payments or disputes with clients about money.
+Now that we’ve dealt with what is an invoice, let’s look at how creating and sending professional invoices to your clients can help you get paid faster.
+With timely invoicing you can avoid late payments or disputes with clients about money they owe you for services rendered.

 Having elegant and visually appealing invoices can also build a better impression on your customers.
 It shows that quality and care is important for your business.